NNPC, FIRS, CBN: List of 75 Federal Government Ministries and Agencies That Failed Transparency Test

-• A staggering 511 out of 517 federal Ministries, Departments and Agencies (MDAs) in Nigeria failed the 2025 Transparency and Integrity Index
+• A total of 511 out of 517 federal Ministries, Departments and Agencies (MDAs) in Nigeria failed the 2025 Transparency and Integrity Index

-• The Centre for Fiscal Transparency and Public Integrity (CeFTPI) revealed that key institutions across finance, defence, health, and infrastructure scored below the minimum benchmark
+• The Centre for Fiscal Transparency and Public Integrity (CeFTPI) disclosed that key institutions scored below the minimum benchmark

-• Analysts warn that the widespread failure undermines public trust and poses serious risks to governance and service delivery
+• Addressing this, analysts warned that the widespread failure undermines public trust and poses serious risks to governance and service delivery

-A sweeping audit of Nigeria’s public institutions has exposed a troubling deficit in transparency across the federal bureaucracy.
+A sweeping audit of Nigeria’s public institutions has exposed a troubling deficit in transparency across top institutions in the country.

 According to the 2025 Transparency and Integrity Index released by the Centre for Fiscal Transparency and Public Integrity (CeFTPI), only six out of 517 Ministries, Departments and Agencies (MDAs) met the minimum benchmark for integrity.

-Over 500 Nigerian MDAs failed the 2025 Transparency Index, exposing deep flaws in public sector accountability.
+Over 500 Nigerian MDAs, including CBN, fail the 2025 Transparency Index, exposing deep flaws in public sector accountability.

 Source: Getty Images